 Acc. to a 2013 report, yohimbine is the only herb listed for sexual function the Physician’s Desk Reference.
 Yohimbine has earned the nickname “herbal viagra.”

 A 2021 meta-analysis study, reviewed the efficacy of Yohimbine as a pharmacological treatment for ED.
 The study found that, sole administration of Yohimbine and its combination with other supplements can improve the erectile and sexual functions of ED patients.
 However, sole Yohimbine administration did not significantly improve sexual function.
 To improve sexual function, it must be given as an adjunct to other treatments.

 Acc. to a 2002 study, administering yohimbine prior to exercise, boosts lipolysis and serum free fatty acid levels both during and following exercise.
 A combination of caffeine and yohimbine can be a potent one to explore in this sense.

 Acc. to examine.com, “dosages of 0.2mg/kg bodyweight have been successfully used to increase fat burning without significant implications on cardiovascular parameters like heart rate and blood pressure.
 This results in a dosage of:

 Supplementation is most effective between meals or during short term fasting.”

 As a conclusion, there are primarily two areas for which yohimbine use is considered useful, i.e. sexual dysfunction and fat burn.
-For fat burn, it does work, but it’s also accompanied by a range of side effects.
-It is similar to ephedra in terms of its side effects, which is another substance proven to burn fat.
+For fat burn, its similar to ephedra in terms of its side effects, which is another substance proven to burn fat.